 - 3 lates in a month – a letter will be sent informing you of your child’s lates and requesting an improvement in punctuality.

-- If this trend is repeated – The School Office Manager will telephone to discuss the cause of the lateness and to see if any support is required.
+- If this trend is repeated – The School Attendance Officer will telephone to discuss the cause of the lateness and to see if any support is required.

 - If lateness still features – The Assistant Head (Inclusion) will telephone to discuss this further.